proximus-coding-society/CMoC/README.md

 This is organized with the help of [CMoC](https://github.com/clusterinnovationcentre/CMoC)

-All the selected students along with their allotted projects can be found here:  Declared on 5th March
+All the selected students along with their allotted projects can be found here:  [here](https://drive.google.com/open?id=12SUF5jkw_EFsf4yo39Qkfneph2F-aJzz)

 ### Timeline